C1fer/Mesa-LLVM/README.md

 # Mesa-LLVM
-Script for installing mesa and llvm-git on Ubuntu and Debian (and derivatived distros)
+Script for installing mesa and llvm-git on Ubuntu and Debian based distros.